 Conservation problems were first reported to the Bern Convention in 1999 and have since then been regularly discussed at the annual Standing Committee Meetings.
 A case file was opened in 2000 followed by Recommendation No. 95 (2002) on the conservation of marine turtles in Kazanlı beach, but still responsible authorities failed to take action for several years.
 As a result, the nesting beach is subject to serious deterioration.
 MEDASSET visited Kazanlı in August 2019 to assess and document the current conservation situation on the nesting beaches.
 In summary, though 19 years have passed since the adoption of Recommendation No. 95 (2002), there has been limited progress and significant problems remainAt the 2019 Bern Convention Standing Committee meeting, MEDASSET presented the continued degradation of the site and its inadequate management.
 Main threats identified included coastal erosion, wastewater and toxic waste pollution, coastal litter, sand extraction, light pollution, on the rim of the nesting beach, coastal fishing during the nesting season, nesting females and lack of public awareness.

-Decision: The Standing Committee took note of the updated information provided by the Turkish authorities as well as the presentation of the complainant, MEDASSET, which called upon the Standing Committee to urge the authorities to implement all conditions of the recommendation without further delay.
+Decision: The Standing Committee took note of the updated information provided by the Turkish authorities as well as the presentation of the complainant, MEDASSET, which called upon the Standing Committee to urge the authorities to implement all provisions of the recommendation without further delay.
 It also expressed its concern about the continuing pressures on the area and in particular the erosion of the beach.

 The Standing Committee urged the Turkish authorities to implement all conditions of Recommendation No. 95 (2002) and requested an updated report in two years.